-Instruction 3 L Hours per Week

-Duration of SEE 3 Hours
+Instruction 3 L Duration of SEE SEE CIE Credits

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: The student should have knowledge of probability theory and programming.

 - 1. To introduce the importance of Monte Carlo methods for analyzing the behavior of communication systems. - 2.
 To inspire students to model and analyze stochastic systems in their surroundings, empowering them to apply these principles to practical challenges in Communication engineering and related fields. - 3.
 To develop a comprehensive understanding of stochastic modeling and communication systems.